velvia/cassandra-gdelt/README.md

     sqlContext.sql("SELECT AVG(avgtone), MIN(avgtone), MAX(avgtone) FROM gdelt WHERE MonthYear = 198012").show

+NOTE: the above are for querying the Cassandra CQL tables, in which the code shortens column names for performance and storage compactness reasons.
+For Parquet and FiloDB, use the regular, capitalized column names (`Actor1Name` instead of `a1name`, `AvgTone` instead of `avgtone`, etc.)

 TODO: instructions for querying the COMPACT STORAGE table

 For testing Spark SQL cached tables, do the following: